 Once the bar is lowered, the lowering can keep continuing over time.
 The egalitarian thinker can, for instance, slowly dismantle the differences between Brahmana and other classes, have them wear the same clothes, do the same kinds of duties and jobs, provide them the same level of respect, autonomy, and empowerment, because once the bar has been lowered then everybody wants the status of a higher class member in society and feels that they can easily achieve it.
 Over time, the egalitarian viewpoint destroys class hierarchy, flattens society, and creates an individualistic cultural ethic—all in the name of trying to get everyone to the highest level of perfection.

-Egalitarian thinking pervades modern society in form of equality of classes, the dissolution of gender roles, and the destruction of privileges for especially qualified people.
+Egalitarian thinking pervades modern society in form of equality of classes, the dissolution of gender roles, and the destruction of privileges for specially qualified people.
 To achieve this equality, the bar for all levels is considerably lowered.
-As the bars are lowered, less qualified individuals flood the social tier, and tout themselves as being equal to the truly qualified.
+As the bars are lowered, less qualified individuals flood the social tier and tout themselves as being equal to the truly qualified.
 Those who are truly qualified are thus outnumbered and outmaneuvered by the less qualified.
 The less qualified now lower the bar further bring in more of their ilk, and slowly the social system disintegrates.
 Thus, intellectuals and Brahmana are not disqualified from their roles even while exhibiting reprehensible behaviors.
-The leaders of society are allowed to continue even when they act for selfish interest, rather than to protect and serve.
+The leaders of society are allowed to continue even when they act for selfish interests, rather than to protect and serve.

 Today, the greatest evil in society is equality produced by lowering the bars because in doing so society fails to set a great example for the ideal life and the highest level of perfection.
 We should recognize that the successive higher rungs of society are exponentially higher, which makes their attainment exponentially harder.
 The privilege in the hands of the higher class is also exponentially greater.
 While nobody is barred from a higher class, the qualification for the class cannot be lowered simply to allow a person to be able to jump the bar.
 Lowering the bar, however, has become the standard practice today in order to attain varieties of equality.
-This lowering disincentivizes those who qualify the higher bar, and it sets a lower precedence for future generations.
+This lowering disincentivizes those who qualify the higher bar, and it sets lower precedence for future generations.
 Rather, than uplifting society towards higher and higher standards of knowledge, conduct, and dedication, such a system encourages complacency by giving away certificates to those who have barely begun to study for the test.

 Equality is a corrosive tendency in society that begins in the spiritual idea of non-discrimination but quickly turns into individualism and ends in isolation.
-Inequality on the other hand seems superficially discriminatory but it is grounded in facts that people are not equally qualified to play all kinds of roles.
+Inequality on the other hand seems superficially discriminatory but it is grounded in the fact that people are not equally qualified to play all kinds of roles.
 When the bar is raised, we endeavor to cross the higher bar, thereby lifting society as a whole.
 A true spiritual understanding rests on a hierarchical and unequal social system because only when society is unequal does one even have the motivation to rise.

 The Nature of True Spirituality

-It is a fact of life that the truly capable individuals encourage others to rise.
+It is a fact of life that truly capable individuals encourage others to rise.
 Those who have risen through dedication, hardship, and effort, are eager to teach others to grow.
 But those who rose through lies, deceit, and manipulation, are eager to protect their privileged position.
 Therefore, even if the argument is that the higher classes prevent the lower classes from rising, this is true only if the higher classes have previously risen by lowering the bar, and then prevented others from attaining it.

-A happy society cannot be built on a flat, egalitarian, and impersonal equality.
-It can only be built on a hierarchical, meritorious, exponentially rising tiers of difficult attainment.
+A happy society cannot be built on flat, egalitarian, and impersonal equality.
+It can only be built on hierarchical, meritorious, exponentially rising tiers of difficult attainment.
 The population in the higher tiers declines exponentially.
 Thus, everyone has access to all levels of life.
 However, practically speaking, the number of such qualifying individuals declines exponentially at higher levels.
 This might seem opposed to the idea that spirituality is for everyone, but it is indeed the Vedic view.
 As Lord Krishna says in the Bhagavad-Gita 7.3:

 kascid yatati siddhaye